Sean Pertwee: Early life

-Pertwee received his formal education at Teddington Boys' School in Richmond upon Thames and Sunbury College, Surrey.
+Pertwee was educated at Teddington Boys' School, in Richmond upon Thames, and then Sunbury College, Surrey.
+He later studied acting at Bristol Old Vic Theatre School, graduating in 1986.

 Career

-Pertwee trained at Bristol Old Vic Theatre School.
-After graduating in 1986, he toured with the Royal Shakespeare Company for three years.
+Theatre

+Pertwee joined the Royal Shakespeare Company and toured with them for three years.
+During this time, he appeared in Titus Andronicus at the Swan Theatre, Stratford-upon-Avon (1987), and The New Inn at the People's Theatre, Newcastle upon Tyne (1988).

+TV and film

 He appeared in Agatha Christie's Hercule Poirot – The King of Clubs alongside David Suchet (12 March 1989).
+In 1992, he starred as Keith Chadwick in Leon the Pig Farmer.

-He later appeared as Hugh Beringar alongside Derek Jacobi in the first series of the television series Cadfael in 1994.
+In 1994, he appeared as Hugh Beringar alongside Derek Jacobi in the first series of the television series Cadfael.
+In 1997, he starred alongside Laurence Fishburne, Sam Neill, Joely Richardson, and Jason Isaacs in the space based science fiction horror film Event Horizon (1997).
+In 1998, he starred alongside Kurt Russell in the science fiction action film Soldier (1998).

 In 1999 he portrayed Brutus in the Hallmark Channel film Cleopatra.
-He co-owned the Natural Nylon film production company along with Sadie Frost, Jude Law, Jonny Lee Miller, and Ewan McGregor.
-The company folded in 2003.
-Pertwee is perhaps best known for his portrayal of grimacing death, particularly in the film Dog Soldiers, a skill which led to him being given an award for 'Best Death Face' at Bristol Old Vic.
+He co-owned the Natural Nylon film production company along with Sadie Frost, Jude Law, Jonny Lee Miller, and Ewan McGregor. and starred alongside them in Love, Honour and Obey (2000).
+Pertwee became known for his portrayal of grimacing death, particularly in the Neil Marshall Werewolf film Dog Soldiers (2002), a skill which led to him being awarded 'Best Death Face' at Bristol Old Vic.

-He appeared in the 2008 film Doomsday as Doctor Talbot.
-His voice is frequently heard in a variety of television commercials, documentaries and video games, including the medieval empire-building computer game Medieval: Total War and futuristic war games Killzone (as Colonel Gregor Hakha), Killzone 2 (as Colonel Mael Radec) and Fire Warrior (as Governor Severus).
-He is also the voice behind the Northeast's tourism advertisement which started broadcasting at the start of 2009.
-He is the narrator of Masterchef: The Professionals, replacing India Fisher from the fourth series onwards.

-He starred alongside John Hurt as Brother Proteus in the 2010 animated film Ultramarines: a Warhammer 40,000 Movie.

-He appeared in the film Devil's Playground, a horror film directed by Mark McQueen.
-He starred alongside Danny Dyer, Jaime Murray, Janet Montgomery and Craig Fairbrass.
-The film was released in October 2010.
+He appeared in the film Devil's Playground (2010), a horror film directed by Mark McQueen, starring alongside Danny Dyer, Jaime Murray, and Craig Fairbrass.
 Pertwee appeared in the Nazi zombie film The 4th Reich which he filmed in 2010, directed by Shaun Smith.